 While the insights derived from big data are numerous, the challenge in uncovering them lies in housing the petabytes of data required to run these analytics.
 The two V’s most difficult to manage are volume and velocity, as many on-premises servers do not have the capacity to receive huge influxes of data or the ability to easily adjust server counts and performance depending on the fluctuating bandwidth needed.

-The goal of big data analytics is to find insights to guide future decision making, the cloud eases this process by removing the hurdles associated with the technical aspects of big data.
+The goal of big data is to find insights to guide future business analytics, the cloud eases this process by removing the hurdles associated with the technical aspects of big data.
 Notably, multiple methods can be used to optimize performance: a hybrid model in which sensitive big data projects could be conducted on-premises and a multi-cloud approach could be utilized to employ each cloud service provider’s strengths.

 Follow the rest of ZL Tech’s cloud blog series for more insights on how cloud transformation will affect enterprises:

 - Analytics (this post)